 Because FODMAPs are water-soluble, when you add high FODMAP foods like onion and garlic to your recipes, you'll unleash FODMAPs on your food; even if you pull out the pieces you can see.

-But, FODMAP compounds don’t break down in fats.
-This means you can cook high-FODMAP foods in oil or butter to pick up the flavour but not the FODMAPs.
+But, FODMAP compounds don't break down in fats.
+This means you can cook high-FODMAP foods in oil or fats like clarified butter or ghee to pick up the flavour but not the FODMAPs.
 Just remember to remove the pieces before you add any other ingredients.

 If you're still not sure about infusing high FODMAP foods, you can check out this article by Monash University.